Shahmir675/SMOOD/README.md

 <br>
 This model would then be used to infer the sentiment on the headlines stored in the database and then update the sentiments of each headlines, as well as the aggregated sentiments of each company over daily, weekly and monthly periods.
 ### 6.4 Integration Phase
-The integration phase in the development of SMood would be a crucial step where the components from various phases would be brought together to create a functional application.
+The integration phase in the development of SMOOD would be a crucial step where the components from various phases would be brought together to create a functional application.
 This phase would involve integrating the Supabase instance containing the financial sentiments into the backend infrastructure.
 The frontend interface would then be connected to the backend APIs, ensuring seamless communication and data exchange between the frontend and backend components.
 ### 6.5 Testing Phase
-The testing phase in the development of SMood would be significant in ensuring its reliability, functionality, and performance.
+The testing phase in the development of SMOOD would be significant in ensuring its reliability, functionality, and performance.
 This phase would involve a series of rigorous assessments to validate the behavior of the application and ensure that it meets the specified requirements.
 ## 7. Conclusion
-In conclusion, SMood represents a powerful tool for understanding market sentiment trends, encouraging users to make informed decisions in the dynamic world of finance.
-By leveraging advanced technologies such as Transformer-based architectures such as BERT, SMood automates the analysis of textual data from headlines, providing real-time insights into market sentiments.
-Ultimately, SMood equips users with valuable insights to enhance their decision-making processes, mitigate risks, and capitalize on opportunities in dynamic market environments.
+In conclusion, SMOOD represents a powerful tool for understanding market sentiment trends, encouraging users to make informed decisions in the dynamic world of finance.
+By leveraging advanced technologies such as Transformer-based architectures such as BERT, SMOOD automates the analysis of textual data from headlines, providing real-time insights into market sentiments.
+Ultimately, SMOOD equips users with valuable insights to enhance their decision-making processes, mitigate risks, and capitalize on opportunities in dynamic market environments.
 ## 8. Limitations
 The project suffers from the following limitations:
 <br>